 Garnish the finished Pommes Anna with additional fresh thyme, and salt and pepper.

-For the second method, you’ll prepare the potatoes in the exact same way, in a pan with a removable bottom.
+For the second method, follow the recipe for pommes Anna in the exact same way, but in a pan with a removable bottom.
 Preheat the oven to 375 degrees and bake in the oven until the potatoes are fork tender, about 35-40 minutes.
+You don’t need to cover the pan.

 - 1/2 cup unsalted clarified butter*